-I have Mold/Fungus growing on my beams in my crawlspace what can we do to stop it from coming back?
+I have Mold/Fungi growing on the beams in my crawlspace.
+What can we do to stop it from coming back?

-Once the Certified Technician determines what type of growth is on the beams and why it is growing) we will treat with an approved product to eliminate and clean the growth areas.
-Then you can choose from several different Crawlspace encapsulation plans which will include reducing the humidity levels with a dehumidifier (see our brochures).
+Once the Certified Technician determines the type of growth on the beams and why it is growing, we will treat them with an approved product to eliminate and clean the growth areas.
+Then you can choose from several different Crawlspace encapsulation plans, including reducing the humidity levels with a dehumidifier (see our brochures).

 Is a sump pump necessary in a crawlspace?

-If there is standing water, and no other means of discharging water (such as a pipe that allows water to flow out by gravity), a sump pump is necessary in a crawl space.
-Sump pumps should be installed in conjunction with an interior drainage system in order to drain the entire area.
-The pump must be placed in the lowest area whether it is along the foundation wall or in the middle of the crawl space.
+A sump pump is necessary for a crawl space if there is standing water and no other means of discharging water (such as a pipe that allows water to flow out by gravity).
+Sump pumps should be installed with an interior drainage system to drain the entire area.
+The pump must be placed in the lowest spot, along the foundation wall, or in the middle of the crawl space.

 Does your company provide references?

-Yes upon your request we will provide you with a list of customers who have had, pest, lawn, termite and crawlspace encapsulation work done by us.
+Yes, upon your request, we will provide you with a list of customers who have had pest, termite, and crawlspace encapsulation work done by us.

-We provide a Manufactures Warranty on the Dehumidifier for 2 years, and your warranty is transferrable to any new homeowner as long as the filter changes are done accordingly to the Manufacturer’s Warranty.
+We provide a Manufacturer's Warranty on the Dehumidifier for five years.
+Your Warranty is transferable to any new homeowner as long as the filter changes are done accordingly to the Manufacturer's Warranty.

 How do I pay for the work?

-Upon completion of the job, you are able to pay by check, CREDIT CARD on our Website or at our Office.
+Upon completion of the job, you can pay by check or credit card on our Website or at our Office.